 Creating a strong brand identity requires good storytelling in order to establish your brand as unique and relevant as well as to make it more engaging for your target audience.
 We’ve gone over the ins and outs of brand storytelling before, but what we haven’t touched on yet is how your package design affects your brand story and the role it plays in telling that story.

 When it comes to the visual identity of your brand, consistency matters, from your website design and your social media pages to your storefront sign and your business cards.
 Consistency is what helps to strengthen your brand identity.
 As such, it’s important that consumers can recognize your brand from the packaging of your products.
-If the packaging is consistent with your brand, people who are already familiar with your brand will identify it right away, making it easier to stand out from the crowd.
+If the packaging is consistent with your brand, people who are already familiar with your brand will identify it right away.
+This makes it easier to stand out from the crowd.

 Keep in mind that it works the other way as well – those who purchase your product will become familiar with your brand as a result and be able to identify your brand when they see it elsewhere — as long as there is consistency with your branding efforts.